“Makes the most of your best.” These ads for Cole swimsuits date from 1948-49, with illustrations by Ron Wicks.

 “Honda shapes the world of wheels.”
 This ad campaign for Honda scooters is from 1967.

-“Space age results.”
-These two ads for All Ways 911 emergency leave in conditioner are from 1992-93.
+“Space age results!”
+These ads for All Ways “911” emergency hair care products are from 1992-93.
+Because outer space can play havoc with your hair-do.

 “Be daring.
 Be bold.”
 These ads for Care Free Curl hair products by Soft Sheen date from 1981-89.